Truncated atomic plane wave method for the subband structure calculations of Moir\'e systems: From BM model to Truncated Atomic Plane Wave Method

 \subsection{Corrugation and Relaxation}

 In TAPW, the information of atomic position in the moir\'e scale is encoded through tight binding description by definition.
 The deviation of TBG system from a rigid structure can be considered naturally by setting the 3D coordinates of carbon atoms.
-As observed in the DFT calculation \cite{uchida_atomic_2014, lucignano_crucial_2019, cantele_structural_2020} and molecular dynamics simulations \cite{gargiulo2017structural,guinea2019continuum, anglieD6,leconte_relaxation_2022} for TBG near the first magic angle, the two graphene sheets are not totally flat and there exists some fluctuation in the real space.
+As observed in the DFT calculation \cite{uchida_atomic_2014, lucignano_crucial_2019, cantele_structural_2020} and molecular dynamics simulations \cite{gargiulo2017structural,guinea2019continuum, anglieD6, leconte_relaxation_2022} for TBG near the first magic angle, the two graphene sheets are not totally flat and there exists some fluctuation in the real space.
+The $z$ direction displacement can help separate flat bands away from remote bands near the first magic angle and further stabilize the insulating phase of MATBG at $\pm 4$ filling \cite{lucignano_crucial_2019}.
 This kind of corrugation effect can be easily simulated in our TAPW method by adding displacements along $z$ direction for carbon atoms \cite{uchida_atomic_2014, koshino_maximally_2018},

 where $d_0=3.43$ \r{A} is average interlayer distance for TBG, $d_1 =0.278$ \r{A} is obtained from looking at the difference of the interlayer distance between AA--stacking bilayer and AB--stacking bilayer. $\bG_3 = - (\bG_1+\bG_2)$ is the third smallest moir\'e reciprocal lattice vector. $\bm{\tau}$ is the atomic position of the carbon atom in the moir\'e unit cell.